Crc011220/personalweb/src/intro.md

 - Implemented Redis caching for login authentication to improve performance and reduce database load, ensuring faster and more efficient user verification
 - Utilized Spring Security framework for secure authentication, ensuring that data access is restricted to authorized roles only, thereby enhancing application security and data integrity
 - Using the Velocity template engine to generate basic CRUD code, which improved development efficiency by 50%
+- Containerized the project using DockerFile and Kubernetes and deployed on a virtual machine, enabling successful local access through Docker networking and port mapping
 ---

 ## OTHER SKILLS AND INTERESTS